msjimc/AgileStructure/guide/README.md

 ## Hiding reads without a soft clipped segment

-When adding reads to the image, they are stacked so as little space as possible is used, however for alignments with a high read depth, the stacks may be to too tall to fit in the image.
+When adding reads to the display, they are stacked so as little space as possible is used, however for alignments with a high read depth, the stacks may be to too tall to fit in the image.
 Since, reads that have a soft clipped region are more important in break point detection it is possible to hide those without an unaligned fragment by selecting the ```Analysis``` > ```Only show reads with secondary alignments ``` menu option (Figure 4).

 ![Figure 4](images/figure4.jpg)